-The Company has certain wholesale contracts which are not accounted for as derivatives and, accordingly, are within the scope of ASC 606 and considered revenue from contracts with customers.
+The Company has certain wholesale contracts which are not accounted for as derivatives and, accordingly, are considered revenue from contracts with customers.
 Revenue is recognized as energy is delivered to the customer or the service is available for a specified period of time, consistent with the discussion of rate-regulated sales above.